This guest post was written by Sandy Stachowiak.

-You may also end up spending more time trying to figure out how to use a tool like that or keeping up with updating it than necessary.
+You may also end up spending more time trying to figure out how to use a tool like that or keeping up with updating it than necessary; start simple and try creating a timeline in excel.
 The point is to be organized and productive without being counterproductive.
 Start simple and if you feel as you move through the project that you need more vibrant tools, look for those that fit your needs then.

 This is especially important if you are not a full-time project manager because you likely have many other job duties that take up most if not all of your days.
 Therefore, set aside time to work on the project and mark that time in your calendar.

 Depending on the size of the project, it may only take a few hours per week of your time.
 If you are concerned that this will not be enough, primarily at the beginning, try setting aside one hour per day.
 You can always adjust this as the project moves along or if you discover that less time will suffice.

 Whether you are in a meeting, on the phone, or having a conversation with a member of the project team in person, take good notes.
 You may think you will remember everything said and every detail; however, chances are that something will be forgotten or remembered incorrectly.

 Taking decent notes and even sending out meeting minutes to the team after meetings will ensure that everyone is aware of what was discussed including relevant details, dates, and updates.